odota/rapier/README.md

 # rapier
-A JavaScript Dota 2 (Source 2) replay parser
+A JavaScript Dota 2 (Source 2) replay parsing library

-Rapier is a Dota 2 replay parser supporting Source 2 replays written in JavaScript.
+Rapier is a Dota 2 replay parsing library supporting Source 2 replays written in JavaScript.

 It will throw (exceptions) if incorrectly used. :)

 Why JavaScript?
-* Potential for in-browser parsing
+* Potential for in-browser parsing (isomorphic)
-* No existing parser yet
+* No other JS replay parsing library
 * Makes the YASP stack 100% JavaScript

 API